grpc/proposal/L73-java-binderchannel/wireformat.md

 *   status - If a status is included in the data, the status code will be present in the top 16 bits of the flags value.

-To allow for potential additions to the protocol, any any unrecognized flags may be ignored.
+To allow for potential additions to the protocol, any unrecognized flags must be ignored.
 However, since a set flag can indicate the presence of following data in the parcel, flags are implicitly ordered by increasing bit value, and an implementation may never ignore a bit with a lower numerical value than a bit it does not ignore.

 #### Sequence number